lucasm/lucasm/README.md

 - 💬 You can find me on [Twitter](https://twitter.com/lucasmezs) or [LinkedIn](https://linkedin.com/in/lucasmezs)

-_"Be the change you want to see in the world"_ 🤍
+_"Be the change you want to see"_ 🤘🏻